This feature enables importing and rendering e57 and pts pointcloud files.

 enabledoption in the

-Current usage of Flow Blocks can be displayed in Flow Monitor Window (Window -> Simulation -> Monitor) or in the Viewport layer (Eye Icon -> Flow Monitor) depending on the Flow extension version.
+Current usage of Flow Blocks can be displayed in Flow Monitor Window (Window -> Simulation -> Monitor).

 For more information on the Omniverse™ Flow renderer, see the Flow docs